 Since its introduction in 1981, companies have used the Federal Research & Development Tax Credit to save billions of dollars.
-Many states also have R&D Tax Credits that follow the same guidelines as the federal credit, so the combined value of these credits provides an excellent means to increase profitability and fund strategic growth initiatives.
+In addition to Federal R&D Tax Credits, many states also offer credits that follow the same guidelines as the federal credit.
+Because of this, the combined value of these credits provides an excellent means to increase profitability and fund strategic growth initiatives.

 The R&D Tax Credit incentivizes certain research activities by reducing a company’s liabilities for spending money on that research.
 The credit is equal to a certain percentage of a business’ qualified research expense (QRE) in excess of a base amount.
-Expenses that qualify are more comprehensive than you may think — QREs can include the salaries of employees and supervisors who are conducting research, supplies and even some of the research that is contracted out.
-A simple four-part test helps to determine qualified R&D activity.
-R&D Tax Credit eligibility largely depends on whether the work you are conducting meets the criteria established by the IRS in its four-part test:
+Expenses that qualify are more comprehensive than you may think — QREs can include the salaries of employees and supervisors who are conducting research as well as supplies, and even some of the research that is contracted out.